 But here’s the thing — the Ruth cards aren’t exactly plentiful, either.
 To date, across the various M101-4 and M101-5 variations, PSA has graded a total of just under 60.
 While that’s almost twice as many as the Wagner, they’re still incredibly rare cards.

 Keep in mind, this goes beyond the fact that Ruth is a more important player or that his card is very rare.
 The M101-4 and M101-5 cards are also Ruth’s rookie issues.
 Wagner’s T206 card, by way of comparison, was printed more than a decade after his rookie year in the majors and he has many earlier issues.

 None of that is said to diminish the Wagner card.
 I’ve said on many occasions that it is the most important card in the history of the hobby.
 Rather, it’s to point out that the Ruth can be considered a relative bargain by comparison.
-When you consider the M101-4 and M101-5 cards are the rookie issues of the most important player of all time and that they are pretty rare to boot, you can make the argument that they should be even more valuable.
+When you consider the M101-4 and M101-5 cards are the rookie issues of the most important player of all time and that they are pretty rare to boot.
+Given all of that, you can make the argument that they should be even more valuable.